nervosnetwork/ckb/rpc/README.md

     * `outputs_validator`: [`OutputsValidator`](#type-outputsvalidator) `|` `null`
 * result: [`H256`](#type-h256)

 Submits a new transaction into the transaction pool.
+If the transaction is already in the pool, rebroadcast it to peers.

 ##### Params